-When predictors of ISP were analyzed using logistic regression (Table 1), there was a negative association of ISP with serum LEAP2, leptin, and GIP levels, with the latter demonstrating statistically divergent results.
-On the other hand, there was a positive association of ISP with PP and history of bariatric surgery-more so for sleeve gastrectomy-after accounting for the impact of leptin and gut hormones.
-A margins plot demonstrated that the probability of ISP was mainly predicted by GIP, with the other hormones modulating this relationship across GIP levels (Figure 1).
+When predictors of ISP were analyzed using logistic regression (Table 1), there was a negative association of ISP with serum LEAP2, leptin and GIP levels with the latter demonstrating statistically divergent results.
+On the other hand, there was a positive association of the ISP with PP and history of bariatric surgery, mainly with sleeve gastrectomy, after accounting for the impact of leptin, and gut hormones.
+A margins plot demonstrated that the probability of ISP was mainly predicted by GIP and the other hormones were modulating this relationship across GIP levels (Figure 1).

-An additional analysis was conducted to include total body fat percentage (Tanita) within our regression model for predicting ISP and, surprisingly, it was not predictive within the model after the other hormones were factored in (fat percentage: OR = 0.965, P = 0.409).
+An additional analysis was done to include total body fat % (Tanita) within our regression model for predicting ISP and surprisingly was not predictive within the model, after the other hormones in the model were factored in (fat%: OR=0.965, p=0.409).
 This finding is consistent with the observation that increasing fat mass is associated with a pattern of hormonal changes that predict ISP.